jasongaylord/JasonGaylord.com/_posts/2020/06/2020-06-04-dotnet-5-preview-4-and-visual-studio-2019.md

 If you do not have version 16.6 or greater, go back to _Help_ > _Check for Updates_ and install the latest version.
 After the install, you'll be able to [install the SDK](#installing-the-sdk).

 {% include warning-notice.html %}
-If you installed the SDK before upgrading Visual Studio 2019 and before you [enabled previews of .NET Core](#supporting-future-preview-builds-of-visual-studio-and-net-core), you'll have to repair your SDK install after Visual Studio has been upgraded.
+If you installed the SDK before upgrading Visual Studio 2019 and before you <a href="#supporting-future-preview-builds-of-visual-studio-and-net-core">enabled previews of .NET Core</a>, you'll have to repair your SDK install after Visual Studio has been upgraded.
 This will register .NET 5 with Visual Studio.
 {% include end-notice.html %}